bm1549/minimal-mistakes/index.markdown

 great_friends:
   - image_path: /assets/images/helena-lopes-PGnqT0rXWLs-unsplash.jpg
     title: "Great Friends"
-    excerpt: "Everyone knows that Davids get along best with other Davids.
+    excerpt: "Davids get along best with other Davids.
 As a David you want someone that you can be yourself with."
 courteous_roommates:
   - image_path: /assets/images/brandless-kRIi3NH2U90-unsplash.jpg
     title: "Courteous Roommates"